Minnesota Physician Leadership Institute

 About the Program

-Carlson Executive Education and the Minnesota Medical Association have partnered to design and deliver the Minnesota Physician Leadership Institute, a new leadership curriculum exclusively for physicians.
+Carlson Executive Education and The Minnesota Medical Association have partnered to design and deliver The Minnesota Physician Leadership Institute, a leadership curriculum exclusively for physicians.
 This 10-day program (across 10 months) is led by co-chairs Corey Martin, MD, and Cindy Smith, MD, in conjunction with Carlson Executive Education instructors.
-With a holistic approach to leadership development, the curriculum provides skills, resources, and applied opportunities for growth in:
+With a holistic approach to leadership development, the curriculum will provide skills, resources, and applied opportunities for growth in:

 • Leading Self